Food Safety

 Forms and Facts Sheets:

-1. Please contact an Environmental Health Officer to arrange the final inspection.
-To avoid delays to your operating date, please allow a minimum of 5 days notice for the final inspection.
+• Please contact an Environmental Health Officer to arrange the final inspection.
+To avoid delays to your operating date, please allow a minimum of 5 days’ notice for the final inspection.
+For inspections in Collinsville and Mount Coolon areas, please allow 10 days’ notice.

-1. An Environmental Health Officer will conduct a final inspection of your water carrier.
-If the Environmental Health Officer is satisfied with the premises, the Environmental Health Officer will issue your food licence.
+• An Environmental Health Officer will conduct a final inspection of your water carrier.
+If the Environmental Health Officer is satisfied with the premises, the Environmental Health Officer will issue your mobile (water carrier) Food Business Licence.

 Step five